 Judd Trump produced more sensational snooker to leave Kyren Wilson trailing in his wake and reach the final of the UK Championship.

-Following on from Friday's demolition of Zhang Anda, Trump recovered from a slow start to take six frames in a row to seal a 6-2 win which left him plenty of time to prepare for a meeting with either Barry Hawkins or Mark Allen.
+Following on from Friday's demolition of Zhang Anda, Trump recovered from a slow start to take six frames in a row to seal a 6-2 win which left him plenty of time to prepare for a meeting with Barry Hawkins after his marathon 6-5 win against Mark Allen.

-And on this form it's hard to see either troubling Trump, who added two more centuries to his tally including to seal a victory which had been on the cards from the moment he returned from the mid-session interval.
+On this form it's perhaps hard to see a weary Hawkins troubling Trump, who added two more centuries to his tally including to seal a victory which had been on the cards from the moment he returned from the mid-session interval.

 Wilson had seized the early initiative by taking a tight opener and bossing the next, but the tide soon turned a century from Trump laid down a market heading into the break.